-Hey, whether he's in Wisky or NYC, he'd still be a big time point guard.
+Hey, whether he is in Wisconsin or New York City, he would still be a big time point guard.
 Strong, fast and equipped to get to the rim and finish, Hughes cracked the Top 50 after a strong effort at the Spiece Run ‘n Slam earlier this month.
 Understanding him as a player is much easier than following his recruitment.

 This month, reports surfaced that Hughes had narrowed his list two a pair of schools: Iowa and Wisconsin.
 While both are high on his list, Hughes' uncle Eric Barnett says Trevon needs to get out and see what else is out there for him.

 "He's only seen two schools, those two schools," Barnett said.
 "They've been great to him and their staffs are top notch and sincere people.
 My whole thing is that if they are the truth then they'll stand out in the end after he speaks to other schools."

 Hughes said that Georgia, Illinois and Wake Forest showed interest and even came in to see him but were scared off for some reason.
 Barnett said that Gonzaga, Georgetown, Rutgers, St. John's and Maryland had even shown him some love but everybody except for Iowa and Wisconsin backed off.